annoyingmouse/ExamPreparationjQueryTool/README.md

 #Exam Preparation jQuery Tool#

 Takes a json formatted file and prepares an exam based on that json file.
-All external resources (js and css) are served via Google CDN but can be local if you change the index.hmtl file.
+All other resources ~(js and css) are served via Google CDN but can be local if you change the index.html file~ are served via bower so it is now self contained.

 To add new json exams copy the existing one and add a reference to the dropdown on the top-left of the page.

 I made this so as my wife would not roll her eyes when I asked for help with revision... hopefully it'll help you too.

-I'm using [JsRender](https://github.com/borismoore/jsrender) though this might change soon...
+I'm using [JsRender](https://github.com/borismoore/jsrender) ~though this might change soon...~ as it rocks!

 ##Edit##